Content []

 The bustling of Hanoi Old Quarter

-After soaking in all these sights, we settled into a cozy café by Hoan Kiem Lake for a Vietnamese coffee, enjoying the tranquil vibe around us in our vietnam 3 week itinerary north to south.
+Spent a memorable family holiday to Vietnam, after soaking in all these sights, we settled into a cozy café by Hoan Kiem Lake for a Vietnamese coffee, enjoying the tranquil vibe around us in our vietnam 3 week itinerary north to south.
 As the sun set, we reflected on the amazing day we’d had in Hanoi.
 That evening, we relaxed back at the hotel, readying ourselves for our adventure to Ninh Binh the next day.

 Day 3: Hanoi - Van Long - Tam Coc

 On our north Vietnam itinerary 21-day trip, we set off towards Tam Coc in Ninh Binh, known as the "Halong Bay on land".
 The landscape that unfolded before us was breathtaking: majestic karst mountains rising from the lush green rice fields, creating a fairy-tale setting truly deserving of its nickname.
 Upon arriving, we had lunch at a local restaurant where I savored Ninh Binh’s specialties.
-Afterwards, I boarded a bamboo boat to explore the nature reserve as part of our 3-week north Vietnam tour.
+Afterwards, I boarded a bamboo boat to explore the nature reserve as part of our Vietnam family holiday packages.
 The boat ride along the winding river, surrounded by towering mountains and reeds, was incredibly calming.
 A truly unforgettable moment was the stop at a limestone cave where iridescent stalagmites and stalactites left us in awe.

 Tam Coc, Halong bay on land in Vietnam